 - ESRS G2 Business conduct

-Under PRI’s Driving Meaningful Data program, we will work with our signatories to engage and provide feedback on the ESRS Exposure Drafts.
-This will include:
+Under PRI’s Driving Meaningful Data program, we are working with our signatories to engage on standard setting in the EU.
+So far this has included:

 - A signatory briefing note summarising the ESRS Exposure Drafts